licitdev/seeded-hashids/README.md

 [![NPM version][npm-version-image]][npm-url]
 [![License][license-image]][license-url]

 **Seeded-Hashids** is an easy to use library to generate seeded [Hashids](http://hashids.org/javascript) which is unique to a seed based on a user or group.
+Hide the raw userids or objectids from end users.

 An example is to generate Hashids that are unique to a particular application.
 Even if multiple applications shared their userids with each other, the users could not be correlated or identified by their userids.